gsangwell/flighthub-gui/README.md

 4. Clone this repo using `git clone https://github.com/alces-software/overware.git`

+5. Copy the example environment variables file using `cp '.env.example', '.env'`

+6. Edit `.env` as required to use valid environment variables.
+Some of these are only important for specific environments.

-5. Install gems with `bundle install`
+7. Install gems with `bundle install`

-6. Prepare the database
+8. Prepare the database

-   6.1.
+   8.1.
 Create DB `bin/rails db:create`

-   6.2.
+   8.2.
 Load schema `bin/rails db:schema:load`

-7. Create an initial user
+9. Create an initial user

-   7.1.
+   9.1.
 Enter the rails console using `RAILS_ENV=production rails c`

-   7.2.
+   9.2.
 Create the user with `User.create(username: '<USERNAME HERE>', password: '<PASSWORD HERE>')`

-8. Copy the example environment variables file using `cp '.env.example', '.env'`

-9. Edit `.env` as required to use valid environment variables.
-Some of these are only important for specific environments.

 10. Precompile assets using `RAILS_ENV=production bin/rails assets:precompile`